Chalandi/Blinky_Pico_dual_core_nosdk/README.md

 Features include:
   - CPU, dual-core, clock and PLL initialization,
   - timebase derived from SysTick,
-  - blinky LED show on port 25 (green LED),
+  - blinky LED show on the green user LED on `port25`,
   - implementation in C99 with absolute minimal use of assembly.

 A clear and easy-to-understand build system based on GNUmake